pganssle-talks/pytexas-2020-upstream-bugs/_posts/0000-06-05-maintaining-a-fork.md

 - You are maintaining a fork that upstream doesn't know about.<br/><br/>
 - Updating all your patches adds friction to the upgrade process.<br/><br/>
 - No guarantees of compatibility.<br/><br/>

+Notes:

+So with that we're back to talking about how this is a bad idea.
+While this is method is appealing because it's pretty easy to implement and there are tools available to help you do it, the big problems come when you have to carry these patches over a long period of time.

+You end up maintaining a fork that upstream doesn't know about, so they may move in another direction that is incompatible with your patch.
+Each patch adds some friction to your upgrade process, as you have to reconcile your changes with upstream, and you may find that other people in your organization have come to rely on changes you made that are incompatible with newer versions of the software.

+S: 1m
+T: 27:30

 --